 0-7: It is unlikely that you are abnormally sleepy.

 8-9: You have an average amount of daytime sleepiness.

 10-15: You may be excessively sleepy depending on the situation.
 You may want to consider seeking medical attention.

-For more information on CPAP utilization, see links below:
+For more sleep resources, please see the links below:

 - American Association for Respiratory Care (AARC), www.aarc.org